top of page

 1. Massive Investment in Clean Energy and Critical Minerals

-Significant public and private investment in clean energy infrastructure, EV charging stations, and the full supply chain for critical minerals has been promised.
+The government has promised significant public and private investments in clean energy infrastructure.
+This includes the establishment of EV charging stations and the entire supply chain for critical minerals.
 New and expanded tax credits will support mining, processing, and clean tech manufacturing.

 2. Expanding Clean Investment Tools

-Canada will issue transition bonds and strengthen clean investment tax credits to attract $200 billion in private capital over five years.
-This includes incentives for clean technology, electricity, hydrogen, and carbon capture.
+Canada will issue transition bonds.
+Additionally, it will strengthen clean investment tax credits to attract $200 billion in private capital over five years.
+This initiative includes incentives for clean technology, electricity, hydrogen, and carbon capture.

 3. Industrial Competitiveness and Emissions Pricing

-The Output-Based Pricing System (OBPS) for large industrial emitters will be enhanced to maintain competitiveness while reducing emissions.
-A Carbon Border Adjustment Mechanism will be developed to ensure fairness for Canadian industries and maintain their competitiveness.
+The Output-Based Pricing System (OBPS) for large industrial emitters will see enhancements.
+This is to maintain competitiveness while effectively reducing emissions.
+Furthermore, a Carbon Border Adjustment Mechanism will be developed.
+This will ensure fairness for Canadian industries and help maintain their competitive edge.

 4. Carbon Removal and Climate Transparency

-The plan supports Canada becoming a world leader in carbon removal and carbon sequestration and introduces mandatory climate risk disclosures for companies to increase transparency for investors.
+The plan supports Canada becoming a world leader in carbon removal and carbon sequestration.
+It also introduces mandatory climate risk disclosures for companies.
+This aims to increase transparency for investors and stakeholders.

 5. A Focus on Jobs and Economic Growth

-Job creation through clean energy, green construction and Indigenous economic participation is emphasized, ensuring the green transition is inclusive and economically beneficial.
+Job creation through clean energy, green construction, and Indigenous economic participation is emphasized.
+This ensures the green transition is inclusive and economically beneficial for all Canadians.

 Implications for Canadian SMEs

-Small and medium-sized enterprises (SMEs) will be key players in this new climate and energy landscape, both as contributors and beneficiaries.
+Small and medium-sized enterprises (SMEs) will play a crucial role in this new climate and energy landscape.
+They will serve as both contributors and beneficiaries of these initiatives.

 1. Expanded Market Opportunities

-SME's in clean tech, construction, EV infrastructure, and critical mineral supply chains could benefit from a surge in investment and demand.
-Those offering energy efficiency services or low-carbon building products will be particularly well-positioned.
+SMEs in clean tech, construction, EV infrastructure, and critical mineral supply chains stand to benefit from a surge in investment and demand.
+Those providing energy efficiency services or low-carbon building products will be particularly well-positioned in the market.

 2. Supply Chain Localization

-With the government aiming to reduce reliance on imported clean fuels and materials, Canadian SMEs could see new opportunities to serve domestic supply chains — especially in biofuels, renewable power, and mineral processing.
+With a national goal to reduce reliance on imported clean fuels and materials, Canadian SMEs can seize new opportunities.
+This is especially true in domestic supply chains for biofuels, renewable power, and mineral processing.

 3. Tax Incentives and Support

-New and expanded tax credits could reduce costs for SMEs involved in clean technology development or retrofitting operations to reduce emissions.
-SMEs may also benefit indirectly as large emitters are encouraged to support smaller businesses and households in adopting green technologies.
+New and expanded tax credits may reduce expenses for SMEs involved in clean technology development.
+Additionally, retrofitting operations aimed at reducing emissions could also qualify for these incentives.
+SMEs could also indirectly benefit, as large emitters are encouraged to support smaller businesses and households in adopting green technologies.

 4. More Stringent Expectations on Climate Disclosure

-SMEs should prepare for greater expectations around climate-related disclosures and sustainability reporting as regulations evolve.
-As the federal government moves to mandate broader climate risk disclosure and develop sustainable investment guidelines, large companies will increasingly expect their suppliers and partners to align with their own sustainability goals.
-SMEs that provide goods or services to sectors like manufacturing, construction, energy, agriculture, and transportation will likely face mounting pressure to measure and reduce their greenhouse gas emissions and demonstrate how they are managing climate-related risks.
+SMEs must prepare for increased expectations surrounding climate-related disclosures and sustainability reporting.
+As regulations evolve, the federal government will mandate broader climate risk disclosures and sustainable investment guidelines.
+Consequently, large companies will increasingly expect their suppliers and partners to align competitively with their sustainability goals.

 Final Thoughts

-The Liberal agenda sends a clear signal: Canada’s economic future is transitioning to a clean economy, and SMEs have a central role to play.
-Those who align early, by improving energy efficiency, integrating sustainability into their business models, and tracking their emissions, will be better positioned to thrive in the evolving policy and investment landscape.
+The Liberal agenda communicates a clear message: Canada’s economic future is transitioning to a clean economy, and SMEs are vital in this journey.
+Those who align early by enhancing energy efficiency, incorporating sustainability into their business models, and tracking emissions will be better positioned to thrive.

 How Achieve Sustainability Can Help

-At Achieve Sustainability, we help SME’s navigate Canada's changing regulatory landscape as it transitions to net zero.
-Whether you are looking to improve your climate-related disclosure, measure your carbon footprint, or reduce your emissions, our team is here to help.
+At Achieve Sustainability, we assist SMEs in navigating Canada’s changing regulatory landscape as it shifts towards net zero.
+Whether you want to achieve sustainability by improving climate-related disclosures, measuring carbon footprints, or reducing emissions, our team is here to help.
 Reach out today to book a complimentary consultation!

 Comments